Winthrop Center: History

-On October 18, 2018 Millennium Partners announced a groundbreaking date for October 24, 2018 and changing the name from “Winthrop Square Tower” to “Winthrop Center”.
-The completion of the tower is planned for March 2023.
+On October 18, 2018 Millennium Partners announced a groundbreaking date for October 24, 2018 and changed the name from “Winthrop Square Tower” to “Winthrop Center”.
+The completion of the tower was planned for March 2023.

 One Winthrop Square Park redevelopment

 Winthrop Square to receive enhancements in connection with tower construction, and with that, Millennium Partners decided to redevelop the heart of Winthrop Square Park.
 It would include street trees, a water feature, granite paving, flowering understory trees, canopy trees, sculptural benches and a pedestrian connection to Winthrop Center.

 Controversy

 Many activists and residents in the city have opposed the building's construction, as the building as originally proposed would create a large shadow on Boston Common for at least 90 minutes on some mornings.
 This would break a state law that prohibits shadows on Boston Common or the Public Garden.
 The tower was also scrutinized by Massport, claiming that the tower's height would interfere with air traffic from Logan Airport.
-Boston Mayor Marty Walsh has stated that he wishes to modify the state law prohibiting the building's construction, to allow the construction of the tower but to prevent future developments in the area.
+Former Boston Mayor Marty Walsh has stated that he wishes to modify the state law prohibiting the building's construction, to allow the construction of the tower but to prevent future developments in the area.

 The planned height of the building was altered in September 2017, to comply with the Federal Aviation Administration's declaration that the building's proposed height was too tall and would, therefore, disrupt flights from Logan International Airport.
 The planned height of the building was lowered from 775 ft to 702 ft.
 The height was reduced again, in January 2018, to 691 ft, and a modified design with a height of 690.7 ft was approved on May 1, 2018.